Learn how to keep your house clean and organized even when the kids are home.

 To all the parents out there, are you tired of cleaning up after everyone – absolutely dreading it?
-Do you want to know how to maintain your house and keep it clean and organised?
+Do you want to know how to keep your house clean and organized?

 Trust us, we’ve decluttered as best we can but when you get toy after toy with no end in sight and it seems to be more a matter of staying on top of tidying and cleaning instead of decluttering, then something’s gotta give.

 Either that or there must be this special cleaning course that all parents attend but that we somehow missed (check out the cleaning system above in case you missed it too!).

-How to keep house clean #1: Get the kids (and other family members) to help
+How to keep house clean #1: Get the kids (and other family members) to help.

 In fact, Antonia of Family Friendly Working emphasises the value of teamwork, “It’s not just down to you to keep the family home clean and tidy.
 Start the kids helping as soon as they are old enough to put their plastic plate in the dishwasher.
 If they grow up knowing that looking after their surroundings is a normal part of life you’ll have kids well prepared for adulthood.”

 You can’t very well expect a 1-year old to help you iron your clothes, for example, but with some prompting, you can get them to help you put their Lego away, couldn’t you?
 You could turn the chore into a fun basketball game and start chucking some Lego blocks into a basket.

 In fact, Victoria of The Growing Mum suggests only having one set of toys out at a time and letting them get another set if they tidy up the first one.